-The government-wide statements are divided into two categories: 1) governmental activities; and 2) business-type activities.
+The government-wide statements are of the governmental activities.
 The governmental activities include most of the Town's basic services such as public safety, parks and recreation, and general administration.
 Property taxes and State and federal grant funds finance most of these activities.
-The business-type activities are those that the Town charges customers to provide.
-These include water and sewer services offered by the Town of Cedar Point.